NSCLC Mutations Serum and Plasma Samples

 The Stage of Cancer

-After the patient receive a lung cancer diagnosis, your doctor will want to find out where the cancer is in your body.
-This process is called staging.
+After the doctor diagnoses the patient with lung cancer, they will, therefore, want to find out where the cancer is in the patient’s body.
+This process, in fact, is called staging.

-Lung cancers are divided into two main types: small cell lung cancers and non-small cell lung cancers (NSCLC).
+Moreover, doctors divide lung cancers into two main types: small cell lung cancers and non-small cell lung cancers (NSCLC).

-There are five general stages for lung cancer and are numbered from stage 0 to stage 4.
+Furthermore, experts identify five general stages for lung cancer and number them from stage 0 to stage 4.

-Each general stage also gets a number and letter (A or B).
-Cancer with a lower number or the letter A has spread less than cancer with a higher number or the letter B.
+Additionally, each general stage also receives a number and letter (A or B).
+Specifically, cancer with a lower number or the letter A has spread less than cancer with a higher number or the letter B.

-Lung cancer can also be detected in samples before it presents as a tumor.
-This is known as an “occult” or “hidden” cancer.
+Researchers can also detect lung cancer in samples before it presents as a tumor.
+In fact, doctors call this an “occult” or “hidden” cancer.

-Once the cancer has spread outside the lung, treatments include chemotherapy, targeted therapy, immunotherapy, and radiation therapy.
+However, once cancer spreads outside the lung, healthcare providers include chemotherapy, targeted therapy, immunotherapy, and radiation therapy in the treatment plan.

-Some cancers spread faster than others.
-These need different kinds of treatment.
+Furthermore, some cancers spread faster than others.
+As a result, these cancers require different kinds of treatment.

-Non-small cell lung cancer (NSCLC) is the most common kind of lung cancer.
-Between 80 to 85 percent of all lung cancers are NSCLC.
+Non-small cell lung cancer (NSCLC) represents the most common kind of lung cancer.
+Specifically, NSCLC accounts for 80 to 85 percent of all lung cancers.

-In the past, most patients with NSCLC used to get the same treatment.
-That might have included surgery, radiation therapy, chemotherapy, or a combination of these treatments.
+In the past, most doctors, therefore, provided the same treatment to patients with NSCLC.
+This treatment, for instance, might have included surgery, radiation therapy, chemotherapy, or a combination of these.

-Cancer is caused by changes in genes that control cell growth and division.
-These mutations allow cells to grow out of control to form tumors.
+Moreover, changes in genes that control cell growth and division cause cancer.
+In particular, these mutations enable cells to grow out of control and form tumors.

-This discovery led to the introduction of targeted drugs that address specific genetic mutations.
-Targeted treatments block the signals that help certain lung cancers grow.
-These drugs improve survival in some people whose lung cancers has gene changes.
+This discovery, consequently, prompted researchers to introduce targeted drugs that address specific genetic mutations.
+Furthermore, targeted treatments block the signals that help certain lung cancers grow.
+As a result, these drugs improve survival in some people whose lung cancers have gene changes.

 Gene Mutations Treatments

-Certain gene mutations help lung cancers grow and spread.
-If your test results come back positive for one of these mutations, your doctor can give you a medication that specifically targets the mutation.
+Certain gene mutations enable lung cancers to grow and spread.
+Therefore, if your test results show a positive result for one of these mutations, your doctor can prescribe a medication that specifically targets the mutation.
+In addition, targeted therapies block the pathways that allow NSCLC to grow and spread.

-Targeted therapies block the pathways that help NSCLC grow and spread.
-Because these drugs focus on addressing the specific abnormalities that help tumors survive, they’re more effective against cancer than traditional treatments like chemotherapy and radiation therapy.
-Targeted drugs may also have fewer side effects.
+Moreover, because these drugs target the specific abnormalities that allow tumors to survive, they prove more effective against cancer than traditional treatments like chemotherapy and radiation therapy.
+Consequently, targeted drugs may also produce fewer side effects.

 EGFR

-Epidermal growth factor receptors (EGFRs) are proteins on the surface of some cancer cells.
-These help the cells grow and divide.
-A mutation in the EGFR gene turns on these receptors, which allows cancer cells to grow faster.
+Epidermal growth factor receptors (EGFRs) sit on the surface of some cancer cells.
+In addition, these proteins help the cells grow and divide.
+However, a mutation in the EGFR gene activates these receptors, allowing cancer cells to grow faster.

-About 10 percent of NSCLC patients and 50 percent of lung cancer patients who never smoked have an EGFR mutation.
+Consequently, about 10 percent of NSCLC patients and 50 percent of lung cancer patients who never smoked carry an EGFR mutation.
+Therefore, EGFR inhibitors block the signals that cancers with the EGFR mutation require to grow.

 • Afatinib (Gilotrif)